RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 ## Holiday Time

 Radial will be closed on the following days and employees are expected to not work.
+- Employee Appreciation Day (first Friday in March)
 - Memorial Day
 - Independence Day
 - Labor Day
-- Veterans Day
 - Thanksgiving Day & the Friday after Thanksgiving
-- Election days, including municipal, county and state elections
+- "Voting days" held about a week before election days, including municipal, county and state elections
 - Annual Winter closure as announced